AbhinavGupta121/Masked_LDM/README.md

 ## Scripts
 - `train_mldm.py`: The main script used to train the mldm model.
-It loads a pretrained ControlNet model with weights initialized from the Stable Diffusion 1.5 checkpoint.
+It loads a pre trained ControlNet model with weights initialized from the Stable Diffusion 1.5 checkpoint.
 Dataloaders must be customized for the dataset being used.
-The masked perceptual loss is used, and the values of $\lambda_1$ and $\lambda_2$ and $T$ can be changed in the scrpit.
+The masked perceptual loss is used, and the values of $\lambda_1$ and $\lambda_2$ and $T$ can be changed in the script.

 - `train_mldm_baseline.py`: The main script used to train the baseline model.
-It loads a pretrained ControlNet model with weights initialized from the Stable Diffusion 1.5 checkpoint.
+It loads a pre trained ControlNet model with weights initialized from the Stable Diffusion 1.5 checkpoint.
 Dataloaders must be customized for the dataset being used.
 The loss function used here is the default DDPM loss

 - `resume_mldm.py`: Script to resume training from a checkpoint.
 The version number for the checkpoint needs to be set on top of the script, and the script looks for the checkpoint in `lightning_logs/version_<num>/checkpoints`

 - `fid_mldm.py`: Script to get the FID metric for a checkpoint.
 The version number needs to be specified at the top of the script.
-If its set to None, then the script will use a default Stable Diffusion model to calculate the FID.
+If it's set to None, then the script will use a default Stable Diffusion model to calculate the FID.

-## Acknowledgements
+## Acknowledgments
-We would like to thank Nupur Kumari for guiding us throghout our work.
+We would like to thank Nupur Kumari for guiding us throughout our work.
 We would also like to thank Prof. Deepak Pathak and the Teaching Assistants of the Visual Learning and Recognition course for their constant support and guidance.